Bar chart

 Color

 Color can be used to emphasize meaningful information and draw attention to the most important information in a chart.
-Use one color from the Neutral data visualization color palette, unless encoding additional data with color would add significant value.
+Use one color from the Neutral data visualization color palette (internal only), unless encoding additional data with color would add significant value.

 - Color should never be used alone to communicate meaning.
 For more, visit Accessibility.